-All new matriculated students must take the Placement Exam.
-In addition, all non-matriculated students who plan to register for any course requiring Math or English must complete the Placement Exam.
-All transfer students are required to take the Placement Exam unless proof is provided of completion of college-level math, reading, and writing courses with a grade of “C” or better from a regionally accredited college or university.
-For more information about how to waive the placement test, please see www.sunywcc.edu/testingcenter.
-Nonhigh school graduates applying into the 24-credit GED Program and high school students applying to the Early Admit Program must also take the placement test; see below for more information regarding requirements for these two groups of applicants.
+All new matriculated students, except those that meet the waiver guidelines, must take the Placement Exam.
+In addition, all non-matriculated students who plan to register for any course requiring Math or English and who don’t otherwise meet the prerequisite requirements for the course must complete the Placement Exam.
+All transfer students are required to take the Placement Exam unless proof is provided of completion of college-level math, reading, and writing courses with a grade of “C” or better from a regionally accredited college or university (or if other waiver guidelines are met).
+For more information about how to waive the placement test, please see http://www.sunywcc.edu/testingcenter.
+Non-high school graduates applying into the 24-credit GED Program and high school students applying to the Early Admit Program must also take the placement test; see below for more information regarding requirements for these two groups of applicants.

 How can I find out information about the placement test?

 FAQs, testing schedules, study guides, and sample questions are all available at www.sunywcc.edu/testingcenter

 I graduated from high school in another country.
 What should I submit to show my proof of graduation?

 The same as high school graduates from the U.S. – your official final high school transcript or your original high school diploma.
 If the language is not in English, you’ll need to submit an English translation as well.

 How do I apply to the College as an F-1 international student?

 For deadlines and more information on attending the College as an F-1 International Student, please visit the College website and select “Admissions -> International Students”.
 If you have any questions, you can contact the Office of International Students at (914)606-5660.

 How can I get a parking sticker and Student ID?